aptos-labs/developer-docs/apps/docusaurus/docs/integration/wallet-adapter-concept.md

 ## Implementing the Aptos Wallet Adapter

-For the best user experience, we suggest that dapps offer multiple wallets, to allow users to choose their preferred wallet.

 Implementing wallet integration can be difficult for dapps in:

 1. Support and test all edge cases